Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 If your suspension is creaking, then you may need to book a shock absorber replacement.

-Your shock absorbers may need to be replaced if tyre tread looks wavy, your car bounces more than usual when driving over bumps, or your stopping distance is up to 20% further than usual.
+Other warning signs include wavy tyre tread, your car bouncing more than usual when driving over bumps, or your stopping distance being up to 20% further than usual.

 Struts